memfault/interrupt/_posts/2024-05-16-practical_zephyr_west.md

 this-is-a-test.123-test%
 ```

 Whew!
-A close call, but even after commiting to our local `manifest-rev` branch the changes are not lost an can be restored as instructed by the command line output.
+A close call, but even after committing to our local `manifest-rev` branch the changes are not lost an can be restored as instructed by the command line output.

 Keep in mind that all _projects_ in a West manifest are managed entirely by _West_.
 If you're working on those repositories, use dedicated branches.
 After **every** _West update_, double-check that you're still working on the correct branch and do **not** commit to the `manifest-rev` branch.